Use Library Resources

 Textbooks, which you can find in our eBook Databases below, are great for learning about a topic you’re unfamiliar with.
 Rely on research articles to find the current and best evidence to support your clinical practice.
 Look at our Research Databases list to learn more about the four most popular databases.

-We provide links to each of those sources, along with additional documentation in case you’d like to dive into that source more deeply.
+We provide links to resources in the digital eBooks so you can explore more deeply the topics we introduce.
 If you have any difficulty accessing our resources, please reach out!
-We’re here to assist you by helping you identify good sources, teaching you how to use those sources, and troubleshooting any issues that come up along the way.
+We’re here to assist you by helping you identify good resources, teaching you how to use those resources, and troubleshooting any issues that come up along the way.

 Book a librarian